frankhale/toby/README.md

 edit this to your liking.
 If at anytime you edit this file and run Toby it will update your database importing any new videos you put there.

 ***NOTE: Although it hasn't been done yet it'd be trivial to replace this with JSON data loaded from the filesystem.***

 ## Author(s)

 Frank Hale &lt;frankhale@gmail.com&gt;
-20 April 2017
+5 September 2017

 ## License